micmejia/bible-dump/NKJV/Numbers/Num 20.md

 Please let us pass through your country.
 We will not pass through fields or vineyards, nor will we drink water from wells; we will go along the King's Highway; we will not turn aside to the right hand or to the left until we have passed through your territory.' "

 ###### 18
-Then Edom said to him, "You shall not pass through my _land,_ lest I come out against you with the sword."
+Then Edom said to him, "You shall not pass through my land, lest I come out against you with the sword."

 ###### 19
-So the children of Israel said to him, "We will go by the Highway, and if I or my livestock drink any of your water, then I will pay for it; let me only pass through on foot, nothing _more._"
+So the children of Israel said to him, "We will go by the Highway, and if I or my livestock drink any of your water, then I will pay for it; let me only pass through on foot, nothing more."

 ###### 20
 Then he said, "You shall not pass through."
 So Edom came out against them with many men and with a strong hand.